Year One of Limeleaf

 We Are Changing Our Domain

 This morning, Blain educated me about the history of the .io top-level domain.
-I didn't know that history when I bought limeleaf.net last year before teaming up with Blain and Erik.
+I didn't know that history when I bought limeleaf.io last year before teaming up with Blain and Erik.

 limeleaf.net wasn't available then, but to my surprise and delight, it was this morning, so I bought it.